Welcome to the Department of Philosophy

 Plato observed that the key to living the best possible human life is knowing how to best live.
 Traditionally understood, education is a preparation for life as a whole.
 If you approach your time at Belmont properly, you will emerge not only with better professional credentials, but also as a better citizen, a better family member, a better neighbor, and generally a better human being.

-To learn more about majoring or minoring in Philosophy, choose either of the links below.
+To learn more about majoring or minoring in Philosophy, choose one of the links below.